There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 in SQL vs NoSQL, SQL databases are vertically scalable in most common situations, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive.
 It is possible to scale a relational database across multiple servers, but this is a challenging and time-consuming process.

-On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle large traffic.
+On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily to our NoSQL database infrastructure to handle large traffic.
 Any cheap commodity hardware or cloud instances can host NoSQL databases, thus making it a lot more cost-effective than vertical scaling.
 A lot of NoSQL technologies also distribute data across servers automatically.

 ACID Compliance (Atomicity, Consistency, Isolation, Durability)

-The vast majority of relational databases are ACID compliant.
+The vast majority of relational databases are ACID-compliant.
 For data reliability and a safe guarantee of performing transactions, SQL databases are the better bet.

 Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.